TopixIM/woodenlist/README.md

 node main.js
 ```

-For more details, read the docs of the Workflow:
+For more details, read the docs of Cumulo Workflow:

 https://github.com/Cumulo/cumulo-workflow

 ### License

 MIT